Pay your Traffic Citation

 Mental Health Assessments:

-Mental health assessments are conducted by Family Court Psychologists at 46 S. 11th Street, Room 280.
+Mental health assessments are conducted by Family Court Psychologists at 1501 Arch Street, 13th Floor.
 For scheduling or further information, contact (215) 686-9208.
 There is a $200.00 per person fee for all Mental Health Assessments, unless waived by the Court via the In Forma Pauperis process.
 (There is no fee for the evaluation of children).
 Mental health assessments will not be conducted unless the fee is paid or waived by the Court.

-NOTE: All fees for Home Investigations and Mental Health Assessments are to be paid by certified check or money order, drawn to the order of the "Prothonotary," and are to be paid with the Cashier, located in the Customer Service Center in the lobby at 34 S. 11th Street.
+NOTE: All fees for Home Investigations and Mental Health Assessments are to be paid by certified check or money order, drawn to the order of the "Prothonotary," and are to be paid with the Cashier, located on the 11th Floor at 1501 Arch Street.
 Personal checks are NOT accepted; attorney checks are accepted.

 Custody Stipulations